annikadl/ResearchTrack1-assignment2/README.md

 ## Possible improvements
-Several improvements are possible:
+Several improvements are possible.
-* increase the robot's velocity, to make the simulation smoother.
+* The robot velocity can be increased to make the simulation faster and smoother.
-* improving the user interface by:
+* The user interface can be improved:
-    * making it more attractive;
-    * making it possible to also call the service with a specific command
-* neither there is a check on the input type nor a different input type error is handled.
+     * it can be more attractive, by presenting a more detailed and easy-to-use menu for the user
+     * it can be possible to build commands to use services from the same terminal where the desired position is entered.
+This would make it easier for the user to interact with the robot and the simulation.
+Until now just one terminal for the desired position is opened, while the services must be called on a separate one.
-* choose the goal directly from the arena.
+* The goal could be chosen directly from the playground, by clicking on a point.
+Besides, non-performable goals should be not eligible.